 The program of study for the M.J. degree in Journalism is challenging and requires full-time study.
-Students are required to complete between a minimum of 42-credits of course work, including a three-month internship.
+Students are required to complete a minimum of 42-credits of course work, including a three-month internship.

 Students learn to be journalists across all media — print, online, television and radio — in the first year.
 Most programs separate training by medium.
 We believe that in today’s digital environment, graduate journalists have to be proficient across many media platforms.